maxiwu13133/Discord-for-Teachers/docs/task-3.md

 ## Inviting to the Server

 Inviting people to your server is not a difficult action.
-To invie your students to your server, you need to share a link to your server with them.
+To invite your students to your server, you need to share a link to your server with them.
 Next few steps guide you to find the link to your server.
   {: .px-6 }